 This W. Elsegood could be one of two people: William James Elsegood was 27 in 1872, a carpenter and builder who would go on to construct part of the overland telegraph line to South Australia; or his father, William Hunt Elsegood, 52 years of age, a carter in town, but before that a Lance Corporal in the 96th Regiment of Foot.
 Elsegood was posted to the colony back in 1847 but stayed on as a civilian to raise a very large family.
 He had a daughter called Mary Ann, who was born in Perth, and by 1872 was aged 19.

-…then later on the father (or the brother) used the display of a bit rogue ordinance that just happened to be in their possession to ensure the young buck did the right thing.
+…then later on that father (or the brother) used the display of a bit rogue ordinance that just happened to be in their possession to ensure the young buck did the right thing.
 Nearly a literal shotgun wedding?
 The romantic in me likes to think so.